 Put simply Gaianism is a religious philosophy that grants the living Earth (Gaia) its rightful place at the center.
 Humans are not the pinnacle of evolution but just a small (and not necessarily essential) part of the living Earth.

 In ancient times, people understood implicitly and through regularly reinforced myths and stories, that you shouldn’t mess with the living Earth.
 In many languages, even the name of our planet is synonymous with the Earth goddess.
-Erb/Tierra/Terre are just three examples.
+Hertha/Erde/Tierra/Terre are just a few examples.

-But living in cities, in “advanced” civilizations where our engagement with nature is minimized and mediated, we no longer understand our utter dependence on Gaia, or that we are part of Gaia.
+But living in cities, in “advanced” civilizations where our engagement with nature is minimized and mediated, we no longer understand our utter dependence on Gaia.
+We no longer understand that we are part of Gaia.

 Hence, we need a philosophy that reroots humans–us, the wise species–into a symbiotic relationship with Gaia.
 To resurrect an understanding of a “planetary obligation,” where this obligation is at the heart of our ethical code–where it is our duty to care for and actively heal Gaia.
-James Lovelock’s research on Gaia Theory made it clear that the Earth is a living planet–not sentient–but alive, a manifestation of the many living systems converging into a superorganism of sorts.
+James Lovelock’s research on Gaia Theory made it clear that the Earth is a living planet–not sentient–but alive, a manifestation of the many living systems converging into a being of sorts (or more correctly a holobiont).
 This planet–Gaia–is our ground of being.
 Without Gaia we cannot and will not exist.
 And thus we must heal and restore this planet.
-And to do that, our best best is to spread an ecocentric spiritual but scientifically-grounded philosophy–through tried and true methods of missionary efforts rooted in social service provision and mutual aid.
+And to do that, our best bet is to spread an ecocentric spiritual but scientifically-grounded philosophy–through tried and true methods of missionary efforts rooted in community building, social service provision, and mutual aid.

 The first steps are to expand this philosophy, which is now starting in earnest.
 And also to start connecting those who self-identify as Gaians and bring them into community–even if spread out across the wide body of Gaia.
 The technologies of the consumer era mean we may be able to grow and spread faster than other philosophies did in centuries past.